ale-long/VenmoDataAnalysis/README.md

 # VenmoDataAnalysis
 After finishing a data science course on Udemy, I decided to apply the knowledge I have gained to a real world scenario.
 I mainly focused on exploratory analysis, feature engineering, and visualization of data to find trends that would generate useful insights.
-All of the work is done through Jupyter Notebook, and I have provided both the python file and html file(visualizations included) of my work.
+All of the work is done through Jupyter Notebook, and I have provided both the python file and html file(visualizations included).

 # Analysis
 I created multiple graphs(countplot, heatmap, line graph) visualizing the trends of # of transactions to a specific time measurement(hours, month, day of the week).
 These graphs contain data from all the years ranging from 2013 to 2016.
 A common pattern I noticed is that most transactions occur during April and May, which was interesting to see, as I originally thought that the highest usage would be during the holiday seasons in November and December.